Security Engineering for ISO 21434: Next Research Directions

 \section{Next Research Directions}

-Our vision is to build an incremental safety and security co-analysis with patterns.
-To this end, we aim at developing an incremental process for system safety and security assurance cases using automated methods that incorporate both safety and security reasoning principles.
+The vision of this project is to build an incremental safety and security co-analysis with patterns.
+The aim is to develop an incremental process for system safety and security assurance cases using automated methods that incorporate both safety and security reasoning principles.

-We have made promising steps towards our vision.
-We have proposed safety reasoning principles with patterns in~\cite{dantas20iclp}.
-Our security reasoning principles with patterns have been partially presented in this white paper and in~\cite{dantas20safecomp}.
+Some promising steps towards this vision have been made.
+Safety reasoning principles have been proposed in~\cite{dantas20iclp}.
+Security reasoning principles with patterns have been partially presented in this white paper and in~\cite{dantas20safecomp}.

-Some more research is needed to fully realize our vision.
-The next steps toward our vision include: \begin{enumerate} \item \textbf{Make Assumptions Explicit:} A safety case often contains implicit assumptions (\eg, decisions based on own experience), \eg, assumptions on channel independence or lack of side-channel attacks.
+Some more research is needed to fully realize the vision.
+The next steps toward this vision include: \begin{enumerate} \item \textbf{Make Assumptions Explicit:} A safety case often contains implicit assumptions (\eg, decisions based on own experience), \eg, assumptions on channel independence or lack of side-channel attacks.
 Often no evidence is collected validating such implicit assumptions which may lead to implementation errors.
-Our intention is to make such assumptions more explicit, \eg, what are the assumptions needed for choosing a particular safety or security pattern?
-We will augment our reasoning principles rules with explicit assumptions to enable a more precise analysis w.r.t., \eg, pattern selection.
+The purpose is to make such assumptions more explicit, \eg, what are the assumptions needed for choosing a particular safety or security pattern?
+The next step is to augment the reasoning principles rules~\cite{dantas20iclp}\cite{dantas20safecomp} with explicit assumptions to enable a more precise analysis w.r.t., \eg, pattern selection.

-\item \textbf{Improve our trade-off analysis:} Safety and security co-analysis may lead to interrelations.
+\item \textbf{Improve the trade-off analysis:} Safety and security co-analysis may lead to interrelations.
 There can be conflicts, synergies or no conflicts between safety and security.
 For example, implementing a firewall needed for security reasons might lead to new faults (safety) as the firewall might incorrectly blocks messages from the system.
 Upon finding out the trade-offs, safety and security engineers will possibly decide what actions to take to solve conflicts or synergies.
 Engineers shall take into account aspects, \eg, performance or safety, to reach a consensus w.r.t. solutions for the system.
-We will investigate directions on how to integrate such aspects into our trade-off analysis in a (semi-) automated fashion.
-As a result, we can provide a more holistic trade-off analysis with multiple aspects that can assist engineers to decide the best design solution for the system.
+The next step here is to investigate directions on how to integrate such aspects into the trade-off analysis in a (semi-) automated fashion.
+As a result, one can provide a more holistic trade-off analysis with multiple aspects that can assist engineers to decide the best design solution for the system.